kompanie-dev/reagenz/DOCUMENTATION.md

 ### HTML

-Every Reagenz app should have it's own JavaScript file setting up the application.
+Every Reagenz app should have its own JavaScript file setting up the application.
 Usually you want to name it something like `my-app-name.setup.js`.
 This file is the one which gets added to the HTML.